Our current board consists of 17 members:

 Marilyn Cohen, AME’s Executive Director, was one of the founding members.
 Marilyn has been actively involved in media literacy education since the early 90s.
 She also currently serves as the Director of the Northwest Center for Excellence in Media Literacy, College of Education, University of Washington.
 Through her work with AME and the NW Center, she has taken a leadership role in organizing conferences and workshops designed to grow the media literacy movement particularly in the Pacific Northwest.
 In addition, in 2007 she assumed leadership in organizing the nation’s first Media Literacy Research Summit, sponsored by the organization now known as the National Association for Media Literacy Education.
 Marilyn has also written a number of media literacy-based curriculum materials that have been implemented widely by schools as well as by a broad range of groups and organizations serving young people across the nation.

-Sue D. Cook is a developmental editor, writer, and graphic designer.
-She has tutored elementary students in reading, and adults in basic education, and taught people of all ages and backgrounds in King County library computer classes.
-Sue was the developmental editor for the National Center on Quality Teaching and Learning (NCQTL), a five-year Head Start grant.
-She wrote video scripts and edited professional coaching and training curriculum: online courses, in-service suites, and parent materials.
-For iBESTT, an online coaching and collaboration tool for behavioral interventions, she was the developmental video script editor and wrote website content.
-She is a member of the Northwest Independent Editors Guild, Center for Plain Language, and Adobe Education Exchange.
-Sue posts the Action for Media Education Facebook articles.
+Sue D. Cook is a developmental / line editor, writer, and graphic designer.
+Sue was the developmental editor for the National Center on Quality Teaching and Learning (NCQTL), a five-year grant from the Office of Head Start.
+For iBESTT, an online coaching and collaboration tool for behavioral interventions, she was the video script editor and web content writer.
+As a long-time literacy advocate and volunteer, she has tutored elementary students in reading, adults in basic education, and taught computer software to people of all ages in King County Library classes.
+She is a board member of the Northwest Editors Guild, and is the current vice chair of Action for Media Education.
+Sue is on the Action for Media Education communications committee, and posts on social media for AME.

 Michael Danielson has been a teacher at Seattle Prep for 22 years.
 He has been teaching Media Literacy and Digital Citizenship for decades, but mostly recently in a semester course for 9th graders.
 He is also the EdTech director helping to train teachers and students in the best use of technology.
 Michael has been a writer for the Center for Media Literacy and is the current chair of Action for Media Education.